-$^{^{1055}}$ We estimate that the burden of preparing the information required by Form 1-K will be approximately 3/4 of the burden for filing Form 1- A due to the lack of offering-specific disclosure and an issuer's ability to update previously provided hours/issuer \times 0.75) and costs of \$11,280,000 (188 issuers \times 600 hours/issuer \times 0.25 \times \$400) for the services of outside professionals.
+1055 We estimate that the burden of preparing the information required by Form 1-K will be approximately 3/4 of the burden for filing Form 1-A due to the lack of offering-specific disclosure and an issuer's ability to update previously provided disclosure.

+We estimate that compliance with the requirements of Form 1-K for issuers with an ongoing reporting obligation under Regulation A will require 112,800 burden hours (188 issuers x 600 hours/issuer) in the aggregate each year, which corresponds to 84,600 hours carried by the issuer internally (188 issuers x 600 hours/issuer x 0.75) and costs of \$11,280,000 (188 issuers x 600 hours/issuer x 0.25 x \$400) for the services of outside professionals.